cezaraugusto/You-Dont-Know-JS/up & going/ch2.md

         username = user;
         password = pw;

-        // do the rest of the login work
+        // faça o resto do trabalho do login
     }

     var publicAPI = {